zechariahkasina/agentic-ai-terminology/README.md

 ### **Reinforcement Learning from Human Feedback (RLHF)**
 A training technique that uses human preferences and feedback to improve AI model behavior and alignment with human values.

+### **Graph-Based Reasoning**
+A reasoning approach where AI agents use graph structures to represent relationships between entities, concepts, or tasks, enabling complex relational reasoning and knowledge traversal.

+### **Workflow Orchestration**
+The automated coordination and management of complex multi-step processes involving multiple agents, tools, and decision points to achieve specific business or technical objectives.

+### **Agent Graph**
+A network representation of agents and their relationships, connections, and communication pathways, used for visualizing and managing complex multi-agent systems.

+### **Hierarchical Agent Architecture**
+A structured approach where agents are organized in layers or levels, with higher-level agents coordinating and directing lower-level agents to accomplish complex tasks.

+### **Agent Marketplace**
+A platform or ecosystem where different AI agents can be discovered, shared, and integrated, allowing users to find and utilize specialized agents from various providers.

 ---